lakefox/decode/making-sticky-elements-in-html-and-css/page.md

-# Making sticky elements in HTML and CSS.
+# Making sticky elements in HTML and CSS

 Sticky elements are a useful feature in modern web design, as they allow certain elements on a webpage to remain visible even when the user scrolls.
 This can be useful for elements such as the navigation bar or a call-to-action button, as it ensures that they are always accessible to the user.